1006 Absence from Work

 -

-Employees who are receiving Short-term or Long-term Disability Insurance benefits through the Flexible Benefits Program cannot use sick leave at the same time.
-(Employees may use sick leave during the qualifying period) Employees must request to use annual or personal leave or request to be placed in a leave without pay status in order to receive Short-term or Long-term Disability Insurance payments.
+Employees who are receiving Short-term or Long-term Disability Insurance benefits through the Flexible Benefits Program cannot simultaneously utilize sick leave.
+Employees must request to use FLSA compensatory time (as applicable), annual leave or be placed in a leave without pay status in order to receive Short-term or Long-term Disability Insurance payments.

 -

-Employees may request to use FLSA compensatory time (as applicable) in lieu of sick leave.
-Employees are not, however, required to use FLSA compensatory time prior to sick leave.
+Employees must request to use FLSA compensatory time (as applicable) in lieu of sick leave.
+Employees are required to use FLSA compensatory time prior to sick leave.

 -